 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term patients who needed increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and bathing.
+This datapoint measures the percentage of long-term patients that required more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.

 Ability to Keep Residents Mobile